OpenNebula/docs/source/open_cluster_deployment/networking_setup/vxlan.rst

 Using VXLAN with BGP EVPN
 ================================================================================

-By default VXLAN relies on multicast to discover tunnel endpoints, alternatively you can use MP-BGP EVPN for the control plane and hence increase the scalability of your network.
-This section describes the main configuration steps to deploy such setup.
+By default, VXLAN relies on multicast to discover tunnel endpoints; alternatively you can use MP-BGP EVPN for the control plane and hence increase the scalability of your network.
+This section describes the main configuration steps to deploy such a setup.

 Configuring the Hypervisors
 --------------------------------------------------------------------------------
 The hypervisor needs to run a BGP EVPN capable routing software like `FFRouting (FRR) <https://frrouting.org/>`_.
-Its main purpose is to send BGP updates with the MAC address and IP (optional) for each VXLAN tunnel endpoint (i.e. the VM interfaces in the VXLAN network) running in the host.
-The updates needs to be distributed to all other hypervisors in the cloud to achieve full route reachability.
+Its main purpose is to send BGP updates with the MAC address and IP (optional) for each VXLAN tunnel endpoint (i.e. the VM interfaces in the VXLAN network) running in the Host.
+The updates need to be distributed to all other hypervisors in the cloud to achieve full route reachability.
 This second step is usually performed by one or more BGP route reflectors.

 As an example, consider two hypervisors ``10.4.4.11`` and ``10.4.4.12``, and a route reflector at ``10.4.4.13``.
-The FRR configuration file for the hypervisors could be (to announce all VXLAN networks):
+The FRR configuration file for the hypervisors could be (to be announced to all VXLAN networks):

 .. code::